jennatuckerdeveloper/wwcode_hackathon_project/readme.md

 # The Raspberry Die Spoil Alert

-An IoT device that will measure ethylene levels inside a container to montior for overripe fruits and vegetables and remind owners to use or compost their produce.
+An IoT device that will measure ethylene levels inside a container to monitor for overripe fruits and vegetables and remind owners to use or compost their produce.

 Project completed by Team 6 at the Women Who Code IoT Hackathon on March 23 - 25, 2018.
 Team 6:  Nick Riehl, Janessa Munt, Julie Shih, Corey Stone, Jenna Tucker, and Oliver Fu.